clusterlink-net/clusterlink/design-proposals/policy-attributes.md

 - K8s namespace
 - Other metadata fields, including
   - Pod labels
-  - Pod name?
+  - Pod name
   - Owner reference
 - Pod Spec fields, including
   - Service Account
-  - Image name
+  - Image name and SHA/tag (if multiple: concatenate, sort and base64 encode)

-> ZN: How should we set Image name if the Pod runs multiple containers?
+  - Init image name and SHA/tag (if multiple: concatenate, sort and base64 encode)

 As users are isolated in their own namespaces, it is not possible for an attacker to provision resources in arbitrary namespaces and impersonate another workload.
 Labels, then, can be used to